randomdrake/nasa-apod-desktop/README.md

 =====
 Open-source and free for use.

 Unfortunately, I don't have time to update this script at the moment.
-This software is currently as-is and I would definitely recommend checking out some of the various forks for updates or fixes.
+This software is currently as is and I would definitely recommend checking out some of the various forks for updates or fixes.

 >Copyright (c) 2012 David Drake
 >